Cyclone Gabrielle: 'We are not through the worst'

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Gisborne and Ōpōtiki declared a local state of emergency today, joining Auckland, Northland and Coromandel in preparing for the devastating winds and rain.
+Auckland Mayor Wayne Brown said just after 2pm that the next 24 hours will be challenging for all Aucklanders and urged people to continue to keep an eye on those around them.

-At a briefing from the National Crisis Management Centre - also known as the Beehive Bunker - Acting Director Civil Defence Emergency Management Roger Ball urged people to stay safe and not take any chances.
+The military was responding to those who needed help and support.
+Brown asked those who needed help to be patient as they were at full capacity.

-The Cyclone Gabrielle weather system was expected to re-curve towards Great Barrier Island this evening.
+The cyclone's weather system was expected to re-curve towards Great Barrier Island this evening.

 “We are not through the worst of it yet,” Ball said.